Kustjägarna: Selection and training

 To be accepted to the very demanding basic Coastal Ranger course (roughly 12 months long), the candidate must already be serving member of the Armed Forces for at least one year, or have completed conscription.
-Applicants from all branches are accepted and the course is open to both sexes and women must meet the same standards as the men and in 2021, the first woman passed through the selection and training pipeline.
+Applicants from all branches are accepted.
+The course is open to both sexes and women must meet the same standards as the men.
+In 2021, the first woman passed through the selection and training pipeline.

 The applicant must pass the Coastal Ranger selection course which lasts for approx. three days where the candidates are tested on their fitness, endurance and dedication.
 They are also put through deep interviews with psychologists and unit officers.
 If the candidate is deemed fit for service with the unit then he may attend the Coastal Ranger basic course and then move on to specialize to a specific role within a patrol.
 During the course, the candidate will be put through a physically and mentally gruelling exercise called Övning Neptun (Eng.
 Exercise Neptune) which culminates in being awarded with the golden trident of Neptune, the unit insignia.
 Not until the candidate receives it can he call himself a Coastal Ranger.
 But before the candidate can attempt Exercise Neptune he must pass the following tests: